Nguyễn Siêu School: Relocation to permanent location: 2004 to 2013

-Inclusion of international programs and collaborations: 2014 –
+Inclusion of international programs and collaborations: from 2014

 In 2014, Nguyễn Siêu School is the first school in Vietnam to feature a CAIE secondary course and IGCSE course.

 Buildings and campus

 Notable awards and honors

 Nguyen Sieu School has received numerous orders from the Vietnamese government and awards primarily from the Ministry of Education and Training as well as from other organisations.
 Some of them are: